-Can I get into Brandeis University?
-These admission statistics provide an indication how difficult it is to get in and what your chances are.
-3,582 out of 10,528 applicants or 34% were admitted making Brandeis University a more competitive school to get into with a lesser chance of acceptance for average applicants.
+Can I get into Brandeis University and can I get accepted?
+The school has a 34% acceptance rate ranking it #14 in Massachusetts for lowest rate of acceptance.
+Last year, 4,011 out of 11,721 applicants were admitted making Brandeis University a highly competitive school to get into with a lesser chance of acceptance for qualifying applicants.
 Academically, it has extremely high requirements for admission test scores, generally admitting students who score in the top 9 percent.
-Brandeis University typically accepts and attracts A- average high school students.
-Only 22% of those admitted chose to enroll in the school.
+Brandeis University typically accepts and attracts "A-" average high school students.
+Only 21% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top ten percent of their high school class.